Cerenia/feature-patch/README.md

 git clone <fork_url>
 ```

-The repository has two branches, `main` and `modified`, and two tags marking commits on the `main` branch.
+The container repository has two branches, `main` and `modified`, and two tags marking commits on the `main` branch.
 You can check this by navigating into the `Simpill` directory and running:
 ```
 git branch -a